 This topic is surrounded by more questions than answers for small businesses.
 Many small business owners try to skip the foundational process to reach the ultimate return on their investment.
-So often, we tend to want to register our business, followed by DUNS and then SAM, telling ourselves, “I’m ready!”
+So often, we tend to want to register our business with the Secretary of State, and register in SAM, all the while telling ourselves, “I’m ready!”

 The Big Picture